Characters: Mario & Luigi aka: Mario And Luigi Dream Team

 The Heavy: What she would be under normal circumstances, but Peach sealing her sister in the Cobalt Star makes her the outright Big Bad.

-Knight of Cerebus: She and the Shroobs have no comedic traits and they not only manage to take over the Mushroom Kingdom of the past, but nearly take over the present Mushroom Kingdom.
+Knight of Cerebus: She has very few comedic traits and not only manage's to take over the Mushroom Kingdom of the past, but nearly take over the present Mushroom Kingdom.

 Lack of Empathy: Feels no remorse for any of the things she's done, and doesn't seem to have any love for her sister as she made no attempt to free her from the Cobalt Star, nor showed any indication that she intended to.